Correct-Syntax/correct-syntax.github.io/content/services.md

 - Custom Laravel web application development
 - Custom Wordpress theme and plugin development
-- Static website development
+- Static website development via Hugo or Sveltekit
 - Visual Wordpress "development" using the Gutenburg block editor

-...
+---

 Think I'm a good fit for your project?
 Feel free to [get in touch](mailto:hi@noahrahm.com) and we'll setup a time to chat.